Undergraduate Course: French 1B (ELCF08006)

-- demonstrate the attainment of a solid level of competence in language and intercultural skills: (i) a sound grasp of spoken and written French, making accurate use of a wide range of French vocabulary, grammar and syntax; (ii) a sound intercultural awareness and understanding of post-war and contemporary French society and culture, acquired through the study of political history and cultural artefacts, including literature and cinema.
+- demonstrate the attainment of a solid level of competence in language and intercultural skills, as indicated by: (i) a sound grasp of spoken and written French, making accurate use of a wide range of French vocabulary, grammar and syntax; (ii) a sound intercultural awareness and understanding of post-war and contemporary French society and culture, acquired through the study of political history and cultural artefacts, including literature and cinema.

-- analyse and evaluate spoken and written information produced in both French and English effectively: (i) the ability to analyse French-language material from a variety of audiovisual and text-based sources, including cultural artefacts from French literature and cinema, identifying both general messages and specific details; (ii) the ability to analyse the content of scholarly publications in English treating specific topics relating to French society, culture and cultural artefacts, including literature and cinema.
+- analyse and evaluate spoken and written information produced in both French and English effectively, as indicated by: (i) the ability to analyse French-language material from a variety of audiovisual and text-based sources, including cultural artefacts from French literature and cinema, identifying both general messages and specific details; (ii) the ability to analyse the content of scholarly publications in English treating specific topics relating to French society, culture and cultural artefacts, including literature and cinema.

 - communicate effectively in both French and English, orally and in writing, with a reasonable level of accuracy and drawing on analyses, research and/or study previously undertaken in order to comment effectively on familiar topics and cultural artefacts.
 In French, this will involve expressing personal opinions where appropriate, and comparing and contrasting those of others; in English, this will involve using an appropriate academic register to discuss and comment on French-language material.